Property Management Tips and Tricks

 Property management staff can easily control the hours of operation, the number and duration of time slots, capacity, and even how far out residents can make reservations.

-Here are some additional things to consider when it comes to shared amenity spaces around the rental property:
+Here are some additional things to consider when it comes to shared amenity spaces around your rental property:

-- Request residents wear a mask at all times while using shared amenities.
+- Request residents wear a mask at all times while using shared indoor amenities.

-- Do not allow residents to bring any outside guests into shared amenity spaces.
+- Do not allow residents to bring any outside guests into shared amenity spaces – particularly indoors.

 - Place stickers and decals on the ground to remind residents to keep at least 6-feet apart at all times.